ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 # IANA Considerations {#IANA}

+[^replace-xxxx]: RFC Ed.: throughout this section, please replace
+    RFCXXXX with the RFC number of this specification and remove this note.

+[^replace-xxxx]

 ##  Registration of Media Type application/jsonpath

 IANA is requested to register the following media type {{RFC6838}}: